 After passing the Phase I Examination, candidates are allowed four attempts within 10 Phase II Examination cycles to pass the Phase II Examination.
 The 10 cycles include the Phase II Examination in the year that the candidate passed Phase I, regardless of eligibility to take Phase II that year.
 If a candidate has not passed the Phase II Examination after four attempts, or has exceeded their 10-cycle limit, they must apply for, retake, and pass the Phase I Examination prior to retaking the Phase II Examination.
 (Note: The Phase II Examination was not administered in 2020.
 Therefore, 2020 will not count toward the 10-cycle limit).
-The four attempts that a candidate is given to pass the Phase II Examination will be calculated as the sum of attempts that occur in Ames, Tampa, or remote locations.

-See table below specifying the final year in which a candidate may attempt to pass the Phase II examination, according to the year they pass Phase I.
+See table below specifying the final year in which a candidate may attempt to pass the Phase II examination, according to the year they passed Phase I.